smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V2.0**
+* Major update!
+This is something that a lot of you were eagerly anticipating: Multi-language support for the Weather App.
+It currently supports, English, Dutch, French, German, Polish, Portuguese, and Spanish

 **V1.82**
 * Made Blueprints for Weather Forecast and Calendar compatible with Home Assistant 2023.12.
 Only use V1.82 if you have Home Assistant 2023.12 or higher installed!